 Following the manufacturer heating instructions, the unit will typically turn-off before the milk becomes too hot.
 It took us a bit of fiddling to find that sweet spot for warming, given the glass bottle and silicone sleeve we used for testing.
 The contents were only 64F using the manufacturer's instructions but reached 157F when operated at maximum heat and 80F with our adjustments for glass.
 This potential for overheating makes it necessary to take the bottle out of the warmer when the cycle is over as it will continue to warm if left inside the chamber.
 If it warms over 104F, this will kill nutrients of breastmilk, not to mention being far too hot for your little one to drink.

 The Deluxe has a loud audible end-of-cycle beep, but if you miss the beep for whatever reason, the bottle could overheat while you wait.

 Ease of Use

-Dr. Brown's scored an 5 of 10 in warming efficiency.
-At recommended warming setting, as mentioned, it took 2:50 minutes to reach 57F at auto shut-off.
-If left inside the device, however, it took 5 minutes to reach 80F which is faster than the Kiinde Kozii by 50 seconds.
-So, you could just leave it inside for another 2 minutes and set a separate timer.
+Dr. Brown's earned an average score for warming efficiency.
+At the recommended warming setting, this unit automatically shuts off at 2:50 minutes with a final temperature of 64F, which is somewhat on the colder side, given the ideal temperature is a body temperature of 98.6F.
+If left inside the device, it took 5 minutes to reach 80F.
+So, you can leave it inside for another 2 minutes and set a separate timer.

-One nice thing nice about the Deluxe is that it does not need cooling time before a subsequent bottle is heated.
-Within 15 minutes, the device will reduce heating time by a pro-rated amount.
+This unit does not need cooling time before a subsequent bottle is heated.
+If you heat another bottle within 15 minutes, the device will reduce the heating time automatically.